 4. Add the garlic, herbs, and zest, and cook for 1 minute.

 5. Finley chop the canned tomatoes (you can also use fresh, blanched and peeled).
-Then add the tomato, half the herbs, the chickpeas, and the lentils.
+Then add the tomato, half the herbs, the stock, chickpeas, and the lentils.
 Season with more salt.
 Simmer until the legumes are tender, about 40 minutes.

 6. Add the broken pieces of pasta, and cook for a few minutes.
 (For a gluten free harira, just leave this out or add 1/4 cup long grain rice and cook until tender).

 7. While the pasta is cooking, create a tedouira (slurry) by mixing 2 tbsp corn starch with 1/4 cup water.
 Slowly add a bit of the mixture to the pot until it is as thick as you like it (you will probably not need to add all of it).
 For a slightly thinner consistency, simply omit this step.

 8. Serve sprinkled with fresh herbs and lemon wedges on the side.